 In 2015, the University of Michigan created another web-crawler called Censys to index and tag IoT smart devices, including those used in building automation/control (BAS) platforms.

 Data pools from both crawlers are readily available, easy to use and utilized by security researchers and hackers alike.

 There is now a trove of information available to legitimate interests and those of a more nefarious nature that includes system version, host ID/license, host name and even the name of the building where the device resides.
 Once a device is located, existing software applications now make compromising the device a relatively easy task.

 Ransomware and other malware attacks have been targeting healthcare facilities for years, and the costs can be staggering.

 In 2015, one hacking exploit alone named “CryptoWall” cost victims $18 million in productivity loss, legal fees, IT services, network mitigation and countermeasures as well as the purchase of credit monitoring services for employees or customers, according to the FBI Internet Crime Complaint Center.

 By October 2016, some 14 hospitals had been hacked coast-to-coast, and an attack on Hollywood Presbyterian Medical Center in Los Angeles subjected the company to $3.4 million in ransom and reduced patient in-processing and communication to stone-age technology.

 The threat has not diminished.
-Ransomware attacks continue to target healthcare enterprises, prompting Raymond Pompon, principal threat researcher with F5 Labs to opine in April 2017 that “[R]ansomware ha[s]proven itself as an existential threat to medical service delivery in modern hospitals.”
+Ransomware attacks continue to target healthcare enterprises, prompting Raymond Pompon, a principal threat researcher with F5 Labs to opine in April 2017 that “[R]ansomware ha[s]proven itself as an existential threat to medical service delivery in modern hospitals.”